-TEMPERATURE CONTROL
+OVEN TEMPERATURE CONTROL

-The temperature in the oven is controlled by a thermostatic gas tap and is variable over the range 130°C to 240°C. The table below provides a guide to the approximate temperatures at each of the shelf positions with respect to the gas mark setting.
+The temperature in the oven is controlled by a thermostatic gas tap and is variable over the range 130°C to 240°C. Approximate temperatures for the settings on the control knob are shown in the table overleaf.
+The temperatures indicated refer to the centre of the oven and at any particular setting the oven will be hotter at the top and cooler towards the base.

-Good use can be made of the temperature variation between the shelf positions and several dishes requiring different temperatures may be cooked at the same time.
+The variation between top and centre, and centre to bottom is approximately equivalent to one gas mark.
+Good use can be made of the temperature variation in that several dishes requiring different temperatures may be cooked at the same time.
 In this way maximum benefit can be obtained from the gas used to heat the oven.
+Care should be taken not to overload the oven, with adequate spacing being used to allow free circulation for heat.